Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	ld b
 	st thousands_digit

 With our digits stored in these four addresses, we can make our first Function and call it for each of them to draw the full number.
-Much like a `Main_Loop`, we can do this by naming it and following it with a colon:
+Much like a `Main_Loop`, we can do this by naming it and following it with a colon, then closing it with a `ret`:

 	Draw_Digit:
 	.Digit_0